rtmigo/xrandom_dart/README.md

 `Xoshiro128pp.nextRaw32()` with the seed `(1, 2, 3, 4)` is the same as the [C99 code](https://prng.di.unimi.it/xoshiro128plusplus.c) will produce with the same seed.

 The `double` values will also be the same as if the upper bits of `uint64_t` type were converted to `double_t` in C99 by unsafe pointer casting.
-There are no pointers or unsafe conversions in Dart.
-Moreover, there are no upper bits of `uint64_t` in JavaScript.
+No matter how exotic pointer casting sounds for Dart, and even more so for JavaScript.
+JavaScript doesn't even have any upper bits of `uint64_t`.
 But `double`s are the same type everywhere, and their random values will be the same.

 Testing is done in the GitHub Actions cloud on **Windows**, **Ubuntu**, and **macOS** in **VM** and **Node.js** modes.